Updated Fall 2020

 - the prospectus director (who, if not already the student’s adviser, will assume that responsibility),

-- two anticipated readers of the prospectus, and
+- two readers of the prospectus (who are also anticipated dissertation committee members), and

 - two additional faculty.